IBM/Lale.jl/README.md

 The *union combinator*, `p1 + p2`, runs sub-pipelines `p1` and `p2` separately
 over the same data, and then concatenates the output columns of both.
-The *or combinator*, `p1 | p2`, creates an algorithmic choice for the optimizer to search and select which among `p1` and `p2` yields better results.
+The *or combinator*, `p1 | p2`, creates an algorithmic choice for the optimizer to search and select which between `p1` and `p2` yields better results.

 ### Installation
 Lale is in the Julia General package registry.
 The latest